Elise-Shen/Fish-Tank/Assignment1/codesmells.md

 ### Solution:
 Delete the duplicated Line

-### Explanation
 Delete Line 47-48, 49-50, 43-44.
 There's no duplication anymore.

+### Explanation
+The duplicated Code will caused 2 exactly same objects being created.
+The one created later will replace the one created earlier.
+Therefore, it's no use to create 2 of them.

 ============================================================

-## Code Smell 5: Alternative Classes with Different Interfaces
+## Code Smell 5: Primitive Obsession

-### Code Smell Category: Object Orientation Abusers
+### Code Smell Category: Bloaters

 ### List of classes and line numbers involved:
-Fish.java and HungryFish.java have several identical methods
+Fish.java, Line 14

 ### Description:
-Lots of same method and instance in HungryFish class and Fish class like methods <setLocation>, <blowBubble>,<turnAround>,<drawString>, <draw>, <move>
-and part of <reverseAppearance>
+Constants are supposed to be used for coding information.
+2 constant variables are supposed to be set for the length and width for the frame.

 ### Solution:
-Make Hungry Fish the subclass of Fish
+Set 2 constants in Fish.java,
+WIDTH = 640, LENGTH = 480

 ### Explanation
-Make Hungry Fish the subclass of Fish.
-For the instance, set appearance = "><MEHUNGRY>" for Hungry Fish, other same as Fish put methods <setLocation>, <blowBubble>,<turnAround>,<drawString>, <draw>, <move> in Fish, as a subclass, HungryFish can inheritance these methods to use For method original <reverseAppearance> in Hungry Fish, used Fish.reverseAppearance to instead the common part
-    , then add the different part in <reverseAppearane> in Hungry Fish
+By using constant variables, codes are more flexible.If the size of the code need to be changed, the developer only need to change the value of the constant.
+It's also easier and more organize for the code.

 ============================================================